Frequently asked questions

 Introductory talks, dress rehearsals

 With selected performances, 30 minutes before the start time an introductory talk is given by the Volksoper production team in the gallery foyer.
-The performances at which introductory talks are provided are indicated in our season programme.
+The performances at which introductory talks are provided are indicated in our season programme and in the schedule on our Website.